 - Everything's Better with Rainbows: Not if you ask Roy.
 In "Over the Rainbow", Roy looks for a pot of gold at the end of the rainbow and ended up in a gameshow similar to Let's Make a Deal.
 He ends up with a smelly sock.

-- Fluffy Tamer: In "Show Stoppers", Wade Duck, (believe it or not) has a fearsome bull who he calls Fido.
+- Fluffy Tamer: In "Show Stoppers", Wade Duck (of all people) has a fearsome bull who he calls Fido.
 We don't know what Fido is until he chases Orson's mean brothers away.

 - The Fourth Wall Will Not Protect You: A Running Gag in "Uncle Roy to the Rescue" is the audience repeatedly booing The Weasel.
 When they boo as The Weasel plots to eat Roy's little niece Chloe, The Weasel then threatens that he'll come for the audience next.
 Given that Roy beats him up in the next scene, he never gets to enact this threat.

-- Friendly Tickle Torture: One Quickie (and therefore probably a U.S. Acres/Orson's Farm strip) has Orson and Bo trying to tickle Roy and Lanolin in an attempt to cheer them up.
+- Friendly Tickle Torture: One Quickie (and also a U.S. Acres/Orson's Farm strip) has Orson and Bo trying to tickle Roy and Lanolin in an attempt to cheer them up.
 No reaction, aside from deadpan snarking when they leave.

 - Green Aesop: Spoofed in Bad Time Story, where everyone Chicken Licken encounters believes that the falling sky has been caused by ''all this tampering with the ozone layer''.